grahamtt/prosper-bot/README.md

 prosper_shared.serde:

+  --use-decimals, --no-use-decimals
-  --use-decimals        Floating point values should be parsed as decimals instead of floats.;
+                        Floating point values should be parsed as decimals instead of floats.;
-                        Type: bool; Default: True --parse-dates         Date values represented as strings should be parsed into `date` and `datetime` objects.
+                        Type: bool; Default: True --parse-dates, --no-parse-dates
+                        Date values represented as strings should be parsed into `date` and `datetime` objects.
 Supports ISO-8601-compliant date strings.; Type: bool;
                         Default: True
+  --parse-enums, --no-parse-enums
-  --parse-enums         Enum values represented as strings should be parsed into their respective
-                        types.; Type: bool; Default: True
+                        Enum values represented as strings should be parsed into their respective types.; Type: bool; Default: True

 prosper_api: